lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/3_Use_BigQuery_to_query_files.md

 # Use BigQuery to Query Files

 ### Why do this
- - You want to perform analysis on files using SQL statements
+ - PERFORM analysis on files using SQL statements
- - You want to pay by the query and to avoid setting up any infrastructure (VMs)
+ - PAY by the query and to avoid setting up any infrastructure (VMs)

 ### What is this
  - Ability to perform queries on file data at scale